NhanUTS/EEGnet_MCU/README.md

 As mentioned earlier, TFLM doesn't have all the required operators for EEGnet.
 The two missing operators are Transpose and AveragePooling2D.

-The original git repo includes a trained model, which can be coinverted into tflite and then c array, but attempt to create an interpreter would result in a crash.
+The original git repo includes a trained model, which can be converted into tflite and then c array, but attempt to create an interpreter would result in a crash.

-## Quirks & Tips for beginners
+## Quirks
 During the process, I encounter a few major hiccups, this section is sort of a reflection of the whole experience, hoping that it might be useful for others.

 ### TFLM itself